hazelcast/hazelcast-simulator/README.md

           -XX:StartFlightRecording=duration=120m,filename=recording.jfr  \
           -XX:+UnlockDiagnosticVMOptions \
           -XX:+DebugNonSafepoints"

-coordinator --members 1 \
-            --workerVmOptions "$JFR_ARGS" \
-            --clients 1 \
-            --clientVmOptions "$JFR_ARGS" \
-            sometest.properties
 ```

-In the above example, both client and members are configured with JFR.
-Once the Simulator test has completed, all artifacts
-including the JFR files are downloaded.
+If these `JFR_ARGS` are added to the `client_args` and `member_args` properties of the `tests.yaml`, then both client and members will be configured with JFR.
+Once the Simulator test has completed, all artifacts including the JFR files are downloaded.
 The JFR files can be opened using the Java Mission Control command `jmc`.

 ## GC analysis